 Leadership in times of increasing opportunity involves commitment to the needs of cohorts or dependents.
 By remembering that to lead is to serve, a leader strengthens his or her ability to bring about a lasting increase in prosperity.
 In a time of general increase, those who contribute most directly to the common good will achieve the greatest and most long-lasting rewards.

-When opportunities for increase arise, very good fortune comes to those who act swiftly and boldly, while avoiding the trap of letting their actions be merely self-serving.
-If you aspire to a position of prominence, the most enduring strategy is to work to raise the tide of your entire community, company or relationship, rather than to set out to swim upstream on your own.
+When opportunities for increase arise, very good fortune comes to those who act swiftly and boldly without falling into the trap of letting their actions be merely self-serving.
+If you aspire to a position of prominence, the most enduring strategy is to work to raise the tide of your entire community, company, or relationship, rather than setting out to swim upstream on your own.

 Changing Line Interpretations